deadc0de6/dotdrop/README.md

   var1: some variable content
 ```

-Those can then be used in any template with
+These can then be used in any template with
 ```
 {{@@ var1 @@}}
 ```